OctopusDeploy/docs/docs/deployment-process/configuration-features/configuration-transforms/troubleshooting-configuration-transforms.md

 - Apply the transform **web.mytransform.config** to file **web.config**.
 - Apply the transform **app.mytransform.config** to file **app.config**.

-## Applying Multiple Transforms Against Multiple Targets in a Different Directory {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Applyingmultipletransformsagainstmultipletargetsinadifferentdirectory}
+## Applying multiple transforms against multiple targets in a different directory {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Applyingmultipletransformsagainstmultipletargetsinadifferentdirectory}

 Given a package which has the structure: